 An automatic movement is used to power this timepiece.
 Time adjustments can be performed smoothly, and a satisfying audible click accompanies manual date changes.
 The overall mechanism runs well but will probably not enjoy the lifespan of its more expensive brethren.

 Most straps used on inexpensive timepieces are composed of PU leather.
 This substance is formed from inner splits of hide that have been covered with polyurethane.
 Bands of this variety look good, but their lifespan is very short.
 This strap responded exceptionally well to my wear and tear tests.
 While it probably is made from PU leather, I suspect it will survive longer than most bands of this variety.

 During my review period, the date window correctly displayed each day of the month.

 This watch looks great, includes a date feature, and is powered by an automatic movement.
-It is fitted with a higher than average quality PU leather strap.
-If you are looking for an inexpensive timepiece that will provide decent service, this is worthy of consideration.
-Sewor automatic
+It is fitted with a higher-than-average quality PU leather strap.
+If you are looking for an inexpensive timepiece that will provide decent service, the Sewor automatic is worthy of consideration.

 Sewor chose a gold-colored case for this timepiece.
 The following poll is designed to determine what type of case is preferred by my readers.

 great looking watches keep up the good design work